BitcoinDesign/Guide/guide/inheritance-wallet/onboarding-cosigners.md

 2. Enable her Bitbox to sign transactions.

 ### Wallet onboarding
-The firs step is to add the family savings wallet on Alice's app.
+The first step is to add the family savings wallet on Alice's app.

 #### Bob shares the wallet configuration
 Bob shares the wallet configuration with Alice by tapping on the "onboard cosigner" task.
 Just like during wallet creation, the displays a QR code that Alice can scan to import the configuration.
 Alternatively, Bob can share the configuration over a secure channel.